“Listen Doctor! I think I would know if I was grinding my teeth at night!”

 Think about it.
 You have 32 teeth (well, give or take a few).
 A root canal for 1 tooth (which is often a must-have if you crack your tooth) can cost anywhere from $1000-$2500.

 It’s hard for us to really see changes in our own dental anatomy.
 It would be helpful to have a “before” and “after” picture of our teeth to see exactly what kind of damage we’re doing.
-It’s almost like when we gain weight and we don’t realize HOW much we’ve gained until we see a picture and think “wow, is that really me?”
+Oh, to be able to time travel backwards!

 This is why you need to be aware of your teeth.
 Pay attention to any changes in your dental anatomy.
 Enamel is tough.
 It takes a lot of clenching and grinding over a long period of time to damage it.